 6. What does the term “counter-cultural” mean to us in the context of our wedding celebration?

-7. For the interfaith couple: How can aspects of both our faith traditions be acknowledged and affirmed in our wedding celebration?
+7. For the ecumenical or interfaith couple (where only one person is Catholic): How can aspects of both our faith traditions be acknowledged and affirmed in our wedding celebration?

 The marriage covenant illustrates and illuminates Gods love for us.
 The couple enters this covenant with their own promise, or vow, to do three things: to be faithful to each other forever, to be exclusively for one another, and to be open to new life.
 The couple says “yes” – to be their word – while not knowing how they are going to fulfill such a promise.
 They say “yes” to live out their commitment regardless of whatever circumstances come about in their life.
 They do so, not solely based upon their own good intentions and abilities, but do so in the confidence of God’s grace.
 It is God’s faithfulness that we can always count on, and it is this faithfulness that the couple is committed to mirror to each other and to the world.